sidebase/nuxt-auth/docs/guide/getting-started/choose-provider.md

 To pick a provider you will first have to take into consideration the requirements of your use-case.
 In general one can say that picking:

 - `authjs` is best suited for plug-and-play OAuth for established oauth-providers or magic-url based sign-ins.
 - `local` is best when you already have a backend that accepts username + password as a login or want to build a static application.
+The Local Provider also supports refresh tokens since `v0.9.0`.

 :::warning Breaking change
 In `v0.9.0` the `refresh` provider was integrated into the `local` provider.